ni/nimble/packages/nimble-components/src/tabs/specs/scrollable-tabs.md

 #### `PageUp/PageDown`

 Now that the tabs will be able to be scrolled, it makes sense to add a keyboard interaction that will perform this scroll without the need of using the buttons.
 When a tab in the tab list has focus, pressing `PageUp/PageDown` will perform the same scroll behavior as pressing the scroll buttons _and additionally_ jump the tab focus by the same page amount (or to the first/last tab).
 This is needed to make the scrolling of the tabs useful for a keyboard-only user.

+_Note: For the `AnchorTabs` when tab focus moves via the `PageDown/PageUp` keys, no navigation will occur, just as with the `Home/End` keys._

 #### Scroll buttons